avamsykiran/Angular_2t04_10May22_02Jun22/README.md

         Template Driven Forms

-            1. are generated in tempalte
+            1. are generated in template
             2. are mapped to the field using ngModel directive from FormsModule
             3. we need to map ngModel objects to template references in order to verify the validity of those form elements.